willcl-ark/lnproxy/README.md

 ### C Lightning installation

 Patch C-Lightning with noencrypt patch to disable lightning message encryption.
 This can either be done by pulling from my branch (recommended), or patching C-Lightning manually using the provided patch.
-To use the pre-patched branch:
+To use the pre-patched branch which is currently based on top ov v0.8.1rc1:

     git clone https://github.com/willcl-ark/lightning.git
     cd lightning
-    git checkout noencrypt-mesh-htlc
+    git checkout mesh

 Follow the remaining installation instructions for your OS as found at [install C-Lightning](https://github.com/willcl-ark/lightning/blob/noencrypt-mesh/doc/INSTALL.md)